Pelto/aws-serverless-2016-10-31-bug/readme.md

 # Example of SAM bug

-For some reason it is not possible to add the CodeUri of a `AWS::Serverless::Function` type as a parameter.
+For some reason it is not possible to add the `CodeUri` property as a parameter in the `AWS::Serverless::Function`.
 Steps to reproduce the issue:

 ```bash